 - Late Registration/Payment fees

-- The College’s tuition refund schedule is as follows:
+- The College’s tuition refund schedule for standard semester courses is as follows:

 - Refunds for full-semester-length classes dropped from the first day of the semester through the seventh calendar day of the semester are calculated at a rate of 100% refund of the in-state or out-of-state tuition and course/lab fee only for the dropped class.
 Students are not eligible for financial aid for these dropped classes.